NHACP-IF/NHACP-specification/nhacp-specification.md

 rate with two stop bits.
 While this is slightly too fast, it matches close enough for both sides to be able to read the bytes coming from the other end.

+Despite the historical origins with the NABU system, this protocol does not specify, and is independent of, the physical transport used.
+While serial connections are certainly expected to be used with this protocol, any stream-oriented transport may be used including, but not limited to, non-serial I/O mapped hardware devices and stream-oriented network protocols, such as TCP/IP.

 ## Message framing